lm319aka/enigma2/README.md

 from math import factorial, log2 lambda s, r, n : log2(factorial(256)**r * factorial(s)) - log2(factorial(s-n))

-# it returns the log2 of the possible states because it is impossible to calculate the total number of states itself when numbers go wild ;)
+# it returns the log2 of the possible states because it is impossible to calculate the total number of states themselves when numbers go wild ;)

 ```

 Using the first expression and substituting the values we can guess how hard it would be to crack this algorithm.

 In the worst case scenario, where we only have one rotor, no noise and linear rotations, the possible states to crack would be $256! \approx 10^{507} \approx 2^{1684}$.
 This means that in order to crack the cipher we need to try $2^{1684}$ different rotor combinations, in comparison, the difficulty of brute-forcing a 256 bit key on the symmetric cipher AES is $2^{256}$.
 It is not that bad, we are thinking about the worst case scenario and we also won't add the random rotations that make it harder to crack on any case.
-The bad news are that this approach could be easily cracked in a matter of hours using some IoC focused on file metadata by knowing the file type and some other fixed data on the encrypted metadata.
+The bad news are that this approach could be easily cracked in a matter of hours using some IoC focused on file metadata by knowing the file type and some other fixed data on the encrypted content and metadata.

 In a standard setup (4 rotors, 8192 bytes noise length array, linear rotations, for a file of let's say 65536 bytes), substituting terms, the possible combinations are about $2^{137036}$, supering by far the difficulty of brute-forcing an AES 256 bit key ($2^{256}$).